8ctavio/vergil/apps/docs/src/utilities/error-handling.md

 This way, `ServerError`s are uniquely identified by the sequence of `code, ...causes`.
 The `operation` only serves to inform where the error came from (what was the server doing).

 It is recommended to use a firebase functions' [FunctionsErrorCode](https://firebase.google.com/docs/reference/node/firebase.functions#functionserrorcode) for the `ServerError` `code`.
-However, the developer should propose short and simple *cause* codes to accurately and semantically describe the error.
+In any case, the developer should suggest short and simple *cause* codes to accurately and semantically describe the error.

 It is important to note as well that the ordered sequence `code, ...causes` should be designed to deductively describe the error, i.e., when traversing the sequence from left to right, it should communicate with increasing specificity the reasons why the error ocurred.